yuxiangtan/SimFuse/README.md

-##Reference Dataset (available in: http://smonti.bumc.bu.edu/~montilab/zoho/QueryFuse/reference_files/) need to work on this section
+##Reference Dataset (available in: http://smonti.bumc.bu.edu/~montilab/zoho/SimFuse/reference_files/)
 <li>1.
-Genome.fa and build the bowtie index.
+Genome.fa.
 For bowtie website.
 [Note: the fa file must use "chr*" as chromosome rather than use just 1-22, X, Y and M.] The hg19.fa I used can be also downloaded in the reference folder.
 (You need to build bowtie index yourself based on the fa by using "bowtie2-build".)</li>
 <li>2.
-Gene annotation.
+Exon annotation.
 They can be built in bio-mart.
 Columns to include and following this order.
-For example, the one for hg19 (hg19_whole_gene_list.bed in the reference folder).
-In order to have better extension, I generated a 5k bp extended version on both sides of each gene. (hg19_whole_gene_list_5k_expanded.bed in the reference folder).
-Because the chrM is shortly, need to pay attention that not to extent the boundary over chrM's length.
-However, generally, chrM is not considered in fusion detection and should be filtered out.)</li>
+For example, the one for hg19 (HG.GRCh37.64.exons.txt in the reference folder). </li>